StevenNguyenCyber/Cybersecurity-Projects/README.md

 ## Overview

 Vulnerability management using VMware, Kali Purple, Greenbone, and Metasploitable involves creating a virtualized network environment with VMware to simulate real-world conditions, utilizing Kali Purple for defensive security operations and real-time threat detection, employing Greenbone for comprehensive vulnerability scanning and risk assessment, and leveraging Metasploit for penetration testing and validating identified vulnerabilities.
-This integrated approach provides a robust framework for identifying, analyzing, and mitigating security risks in a controlled and effective manner.ce.
+This integrated approach provides a robust framework for identifying, analyzing, and mitigating security risks in a controlled and effective manner.

 ## Objectives